 - Depart: The vehicle has left a Geozone boundary.

 - Geozones are available for all users.
-More info on setting up Geozones here.
+Here is an Overview of Geozones

 - PTO: On: Power Take Off-On, the pump/motor is running.

 - PTO: Off: Power Take Off-Off, the pump/motor has stopped.